zmanda/libzcloud/docs/model.rst

       :param error: optional storage for an error
       :returns: an address template or null
       :rtype: :class:`AddressTemplate` or null

-.. class:: Address

-   .. method:: to_string()

-      :returns: a string representing the address.
-Passing this to the :meth:`Store.parse_address` should make it return an
-                analagous :class:`Address` object

 .. class:: AddressTemplate